brandonC1234/Brandon-C-scratch-websites/Helicopter game/readme.md

 5. try to get the colorful extra points ball
 6. avoid the red ball that appears in level 4
 7. After you achieve certain score thresholds, the level will increase and the scene will change.
-  a.
-The scenes go from afternoon to night to morning to mid day
+    1. The scenes go from afternoon to night to morning to mid day

 ## Recreation Instructions
 1. Look into how to utilize the codehs Javascript graphics API